miguelfa77/dai-a1/README.md

 - **History & downloads**
   - All interactions (including evaluation prompts and user feedback) are persisted in `st.session_state` and can be exported as JSON from the History view.

-### Models & Architecture
+### Evaluation & Architecture
 - `Master` orchestrates question selection, answer evaluation, and conversational fallbacks.
-- `EvaluatorModel` calls **Gemini 2.5 Flash Lite** through `google-genai` to compare student answers with reference answers from `Q&A_db_practice.json`, outputting a score plus structured comments.
+- Main Evaluator: `EvaluatorModel` calls **Gemini 2.5 Flash Lite** through `google-genai` to compare student answers with reference answers from `Q&A_db_practice.json`, outputting a score plus structured comments.
+This model is not small and is able to score/evaluate with depth.
 - `ConversationalModel` uses the same Gemini endpoint but with a lightweight prompt optimized for free-form tutoring conversations.
 - State management relies on Streamlit session keys (`messages`, `exam_mode`, `awaiting_answer`, `awaiting_feedback`) to guarantee the deterministic four-step loop and to keep UI artifacts (buttons, reruns) synchronized.

-### Design Decisions
-- **Two-model split** isolates deterministic grading prompts from open-ended dialogue so each prompt can be highly specialized and cheaper to maintain.
-- **Explicit feedback loop** encourages meta-cognition and also provides labeled data points should we later fine-tune or evaluate the grader.
-- **Fixed UI controls** prevent scrolling out of critical actions during long study sessions, reducing user error.
-- **State-driven reruns** leverage `st.session_state` plus `st.rerun()` so multi-step exam flows feel instant without relying on sleep/polling logic.
+- Alternative Evaluator: Used Rouge-L as it rewards correct ordering, conceptual similarity and structure.
+Thereby making it the best metric for evaluating correctness in short ML answers.
+Its important to keep in mind that ROUGE works well as a secondary metric, but has many limitations.
+It measures textual overlap, not meaning.
+This is why we chose to use the `EvaluatorModel` as the primary evaluator.

 ### Files
 - `part2/app.py`: Streamlit UI, state machine, and sidebar navigation.